tasmota/docs/docs/NeoPool.md

 ### Commands

-This sensor supports some basic commands to control filtration and light.
+This sensor supports some basic [Tasmota commands](Commands).

-Regardless, all device registers can be read and written.
+Regardless, all other device registers can be read and write, so you can [enhance](#esp8266-enhancements) your Sugar Valley control by using basic `NPRead`/`NPWrite` commands.

-Modbus register addresses and their meaning are described in [xsns_83_neopool.ino](https://github.com/arendst/Tasmota/blob/development/tasmota/xsns_83_neopool.ino) at the beginning and within document [171-Modbus-registers](https://downloads.vodnici.net/uploads/wpforo/attachments/69/171-Modbus-registers.pdf).
+Modbus register addresses and their meaning are described in [xsns_83_neopool.ino](https://github.com/arendst/Tasmota/blob/development/tasmota/xsns_83_neopool.ino) at the beginning and within document [171-Modbus-registers](https://downloads.vodnici.net/uploads/wpforo/attachments/69/171-Modbus-registers.pdf).<BR>
+Please note that Sugar Valley Modbus registers are not byte addresses but modbus registers containing 16-bit values - don't think in byte memory layout.

 Command|Parameters
 :---|:---